HangYin0101/Tools-Project/README.md

 5. Again, press any key to restart the game, the scores do not accumulate each time each time your snake dies.

-6.If you want to quit the game, just press esc.
+6. If you want to quit the game, just press esc.

 ## Explanation on game